Whoaa512/starred/README.md

 - [markqvist/Reticulum](https://github.com/markqvist/Reticulum) - The cryptography-based networking stack for building unstoppable networks with LoRa, Packet Radio, WiFi and everything in between.
 - [ploomber/ploomber](https://github.com/ploomber/ploomber) - The fastest ⚡️ way to build data pipelines.
 Develop iteratively, deploy anywhere. ☁️
 - [Rapptz/discord.py](https://github.com/Rapptz/discord.py) - An API wrapper for Discord written in Python.
-- [hpcaitech/ColossalAI](https://github.com/hpcaitech/ColossalAI) - Making big AI models cheaper, easier, and more scalable
+- [hpcaitech/ColossalAI](https://github.com/hpcaitech/ColossalAI) - Making large AI models cheaper, faster and more accessible
 - [akaihola/darker](https://github.com/akaihola/darker) - Apply black reformatting to Python files only in regions changed since a given commit.
 For a practical usage example, see the blog post at https://dev.to/akaihola/improving-python-code-incrementally-3
 - [hlorus/CAD_Sketcher](https://github.com/hlorus/CAD_Sketcher) - Constraint-based geometry sketcher for blender
 - [swisskyrepo/GraphQLmap](https://github.com/swisskyrepo/GraphQLmap) - GraphQLmap is a scripting engine to interact with a graphql endpoint for pentesting purposes. - Do not use for illegal testing ;)